How to Clean Windows

 What is a Water Fed Pole?

-A water fed pole is a long pole with a brush on the end that connects to a water source.
+A water-fed pole is a long pole with a brush on the end that connects to a water supply.
+When using purified water, the pole is attached to a separate RO (Reverse Osmosis) unit or DI (Deionisation) vessel.

 This will depend on the size of the window and how dirty it is.
-An average-sized window can be cleaned externally in as little as one minute.
-Most windows can be cleaned within a few minutes.
+An average-sized house window can be cleaned externally by a professional within around 5 minutes, although for homeowners to do a good job DIY it may take twice as long.

 Ready to get a price for your home improvement project?